BruceBales/discounts-api/README.md

 # Discounts API

-An API for 24Metrics that consumes POST requests from a webstore and calculates discounts.
+An API for calculating discounts in a theoretical web store.

 ## Overview